Dehbaiyor/dehbaiyor.github.io/README.md

 You can view [here](https://dehbaiyor.github.io/Zindi-Uber-Traffic-Jam-Competition)

 ## Nigerian 2019 ELections Data Analysis
-This is the Exploratory Data Analysis for Nigeria's 2019 Presidential Election Candidates' List You can view [here](https://dehbaiyor.github.io/2019-Elections)
+This is the Exploratory Data Analysis for Nigeria's 2019 Presidential Election Candidates' List.
+You can view [here](https://dehbaiyor.github.io/2019-Elections)